Discrete-Time Integrator

 -

-When the integral is between Lower saturation limit и Upper saturation limit, an integral is obtained at the output.
+When the integral is between Lower saturation limit and Upper saturation limit, the output is an integral.

 -

-To generate a signal indicating when the state is limited, tick the checkbox Show saturation port.
-The saturation port appears below the block output port.
+To generate a signal indicating when the state is limited, check the box Show saturation port.
+The saturation port appears under the block output port.

 The signal takes one of three values: